nico-limo/presale/README.md

 4. Testing: Are there sufficient tests, and are they carried out using Jest?
 5. Documentation: Does the readme file effectively explain the project, how to run it, and any key decisions or assumptions made?

+## Task Board

+To show the progress on the project.
+I created a [Github Board](https://github.com/users/nico-limo/projects/6/views/1), where I link the PR with the ticket.

 ## Requirements

 To run this project, you'll need: